 States and school districts across the country are embracing Student Learning Objectives (SLOs) as a key component of new teacher and principal evaluation and performance-based compensation systems.
+Developed by teachers, SLOs are carefully planned goals for what students will learn over a given time period.
+This process is designed to evoke critical, evidence-based thought about student growth.
 Planned and implemented effectively, SLOs go beyond performance measurement alone—helping drive learning by strengthening instruction.

 CTAC introduced SLOs nationally as part of a groundbreaking reform in the Denver Public Schools.
 As the nation’s leading SLO practitioner, trainer and evaluator for more than 15 years, the Community Training and Assistance Center (CTAC) is uniquely qualified to help you implement SLOs to their greatest effect.